 It’s International Men’s Health Week, intended to raise awareness of health issues that particularly affect men across the globe.

 Everyone benefits from keeping an eye out for unexpected symptoms, but research from Boots shows that British guys are less likely to visit their GP than women.
-And there are health problems that men in particular need to be aware of.
+And there are health problems that cis men and other penis owners in particular need to be aware of.
+For trans men’s health issues, check out the Men’s Health Forum site.

 Some guys may be keener to browse sex sites than health ones.
 So we’re leaving this short list here in the hope that, in between viewing our erotic stories and shiny sex tech, visitors might pick up some simple tips that could be lifesaving for themselves or their loved ones.